 What is periodontal disease (gum disease)?

 Commonly known as gum disease, periodontal disease is an infection of the tissues that support the teeth.
-Periodontal disease is caused by bacteria in plaque, which can build up on the teeth.
-If periodontal disease is not treated in earlier stages, the condition can lead to loss of the teeth, gum tissue, and bone.
+Periodontal disease is caused by bacteria in plaque that can build up on the teeth.
+If periodontal disease is not treated in earlier stages, the condition can lead to loss of the teeth, gum tissue and bone.

 What are the signs and symptoms of periodontal disease (gum disease)?

 The following are some common symptoms of gum disease:

 - Loose teeth

 - Receding gums or teeth that appear longer than normal

 If you notice any of these signs, we urge you to call our team today at 810-985-3301 to learn more about our treatments for gum disease in Kimball, Michigan.

 How do you treat periodontal disease (gum disease)?